Kpokc/bouquet/README.md

     - This page will log user out.

 ### Future Features

-  - Represent how mane likes or dislikes post or comment has.
-  - When like, dislike, pin button clicked - implement ajax request to update related buttons color and python functions in the background.
+  - When like, dislike, pin button clicked - implement ajax request to update related buttons color and python functions in the background of the website.
+Without reloading the page.
-  - Implement dynamicly preload posts depending on a mouse down scrolle.
+  - Implement dynamically reload posts depending on a mouse down scroll.
-  - Implement comlaints.
+  - Implement complaints functionality.

 <a name="technologies"></a>
 ## Technologies Used